PUSHWORTH MARKETPLACE

 For each confirmed Show, the Supplier agrees to publish at least one promotional social media post tagging both the Venue and Pushworth.

-Content remains within the Supplier’s creative control.
+All content remains within the Supplier’s creative control.

-No alcohol is to be supplied unless specified in the Show Contract.
+To comply with Public Safety requirements, no alcohol is to be supplied unless specified in the Show Contract.

 Water and soft drinks are permitted.

-Cancellations must be submitted in writing and include:
+Contract Cancellations must be submitted in writing and include:

 - Contract number